Latest posts

 -

-Wednesday, March 25, 2026 8:00am-10:00amLocation: Meet at Equestrian end of Lake House parking lotMax: 12Cost: Free for 2026 members, $10 for guests Trip Leader: Judy Morr Register Now Join the Seabrook Island Birders for a leisurely walk around Palmetto Lake.
-The path around Palmetto Lake is wheelchair navigable and for those walking it will be probably
+Wednesday, June 10, 2026 7:00pm-8:30pmLocation: Meet at Equestrian end of Lake House parking lotMax: 12Cost: Free for 2026 members, $10 for guests Trip Leader: Judy Morr and Jennifer Jerome Register Now Join the Seabrook Island Birders for a leisurely walk around Palmetto Lake.
+The path around Palmetto Lake is wheelchair navigable and for those walking it…

 -